Armenia: Human rights and freedom

 In April 2018, a quasi-authoritarian regime collapsed as a result of a nationwide protest movement in Armenia.

-Human rights in Armenia tend to be better than those in most former Soviet republics and have drawn closer to acceptable standards, especially economically.
-Nonetheless, there are still several considerable problems.

 Armenia scored 5.63 on The Economist Democracy Index, published in January 2023 (data for 2022).
 Although still classified as "hybrid regime", Armenia recorded the strongest improvement among European countries and reached its ever-best score since calculation began in 2006.

 Armenia is classified as "partly free" in the 2019 report (with data from 2018) by Freedom House, which gives it a score of 51 out of 100, which is 6 points ahead of the previous estimate.

 Armenia recorded unprecedented progress in the 2019 World Press Freedom Index published by Reporters Without Borders, improving its position by 19 points and ranking 61st on the list.
 The publication also confirms the absence of cases of killed journalists, citizen journalists or media assistants.

 Armenia ranks 26th in the 2022 report of The Human Freedom Index published by the American CATO Institute and Canada's Fraser Institute.

 Armenia ranked 29th for economic freedom and 76th for personal freedom among 159 countries in the 2017 Human Freedom Index published by the Cato Institute.

 In October 2023 Armenia ratified signing the Rome statute, whereby Armenia will become a full member of the International Criminal Court.